madalin-dogaru/cheat-sheet-mix/2.C#/general-notes.md

    + A class represents a custom data type.
 In C#, the class defines the kinds of information and methods included in a custom type.
    + When used in various areas of a program a class will be instantiated or an object will be created.
+   + A class will take fields as properties

 3.